kudos/combine.fm/README.md

 * Add support for tracks, and maybe artists
 * Use album release year for additional sanity check on matches
 * Do some kind of a design, particularly for the share page
+* Handle expected and unexpected errors better than the current crash-fest